clairebilat/ada-2019-project-lost-and-found/README.md

 The principal questions we'll answer are :
     - Which ward of Chicago are the most healthy and unhealthy ?
-    - Which type of facility tend to be more unhealthy ?
+    - Which type of facility tend to be less healthy ?
     - Did the healthiness of the food in Chicago increase or decrease from 2010 until now ?

 New problematics could be asked during the analysis and would be added to these.